aerobless/knowledge/💽 Software/☁️ Software as a Service.md

 - [Rotato Tools](https://tools.rotato.app/): Free on-device video tools based on FFMPEG but with an easy to use / nice UI.
 Prefect for occasionally compressing a video or similar things.
 Works fine even on mobile.

+# Communication

+- [[📧 E-Mail Forwarding]]: How to forward E-Mails from a custom domain to Gmail using SaaS.
 # Content Aggregation

 * [Pocket](https://getpocket.com/): Save articles, websites, videos for later.
 I'm trying to establish a habit that I collect things I want to read later with this.
 So far I haven't succeed in using it regularly, but it seems like a good service.